keircatenation/rest-tests/README.md

 - If true, then a default endpoint is created at `/wp-json/wp/v2/{$this->post_type}`
 - `rest_base`: can be used to specify a custom REST base, like a custom slug
 - `rest_controller_class`: can be used to distinguish a custom controller class
-  - Use the `rest_route_for_post` filter to provide the route if using a custom controller class
 ```
 add_action( 'init', function() {
     register_post_type( 'fun_posts', array(